KSI vs Joe Fournier Betting Picks: Predictions, Preview, Fight Time & Odds

 |Claim Offer

-On paper, this looks like it could be a routine victory for The Nightmare with the best US betting apps heavily favoring KSI.
-Will the pride of England make another successful defense of his undisputed professional career?
-Can Joe Fournier pull off a massive upset to stun the YouTuber?
-We’ll find out on Saturday…

-If you fancy a bet on this compelling undisputed fight for the Misfits cruiserweight title, read on and check out our best boxing betting apps as well as KSI vs Fournier predictions.
+Plus, if you want to place a bet on tonight’s ‘must-see’ undisputed fight for the Misfits cruiserweight title, we’ve also got the best boxing betting apps as well our KSI vs Fournier betting picks.

 KSI Vs Joe Fournier – Fight Info